-I love the Christmas events at Walt Disney World, so this year, I was excited to experience the holidays at sea.
+I love the Christmas events at Walt Disney World, so this year, I was excited to experience the holidays at sea on a Disney Christmas Cruise.
 Last week, while many people were searching their local shops for Black Friday deals, we were boarding the Disney Dream for one of the Disney Cruise Line’s Very Merrytime Cruises.
 These fun cruises include all of the great things that you’d expect on the Disney Dream, as well as some other unique holiday experiences.
 If you are looking for a festive time to hit the high seas, this is a great option.
-Here’s our experience with Disney Cruise Line’s Very Merrytime Cruises.
+Here’s our experience with Disney Cruise Line’s Very Merrytime Cruises, and what to expect on a Disney Christmas cruise.

 Disney Cruise Line’s Very Merrytime Cruises

-As soon as we boarded the ship, we could tell that we were on a Very Merrytime Cruise.
-The staff greeting us at the gangway of the ship were all decked out in festive scarves, and the lobby of the ship had a beautiful tree, as well as Christmas tree garland around the railings.
+As soon as we boarded the ship, we could tell that we were on a special Disney Christmas cruise.
+The Disney Cruise Line staff greeting us at the gangway of the ship were all decked out in festive scarves, and the atrium lobby of the ship had a beautiful tree, as well as Christmas tree garland around the railings.
 Poinsettias were spread around the ship, and were subtle but a pretty pop of red color.
+It definitely felt like a holiday atmosphere, and combined with the Disney magic, was extra special.

-In the lobby, you’ll also find a life-sized gingerbread house.
+In the atrium lobby, you’ll also find a life-sized gingerbread house.
 It was pretty crowded with people taking photos right at the start of the cruise.
 However, later, it was very easy to take photos of.
 We’ll probably be using the photo above as one of our Christmas pictures!
+If traveling on a Disney Christmas cruise, definitely wait until later in the cruise to take a photo.

 Special Events on a Very Merrytime Cruise

-In addition to holiday decor, you’ll also get to experience some fun special events on a Very Merrytime Cruise.
+In addition to holiday decor, you’ll also get to experience some fun special events on a Disney Very Merrytime Cruise.
 The first night, you’ll find a special Christmas Tree Lighting ceremony on the schedule.
 There’s also a Storytime with Mrs. Claus.
 We didn’t attend (my kids are now too old), but as I passed by, I saw lots of small children eagerly sitting and listening.
-It’s definitely great for younger kids.
+It’s definitely great for younger kids who’d love to see Santa and Mrs. Claus.

 Activities on a Very Merrytime Cruise